nicolasfguillaume/Exploratory-Data-Analysis-with-R/Problem_Set_4.md

 ## 8      IF   2864.839         1080       369     18806  1790
 ```

-Note : Note: If you used the count() function from the plyr package before this exercise.
-You need to run this command to unload the plyr package.
-detach("package:plyr", unload=TRUE)

 ***

 ### Create two bar plots : mean_price vs. clarity, mean_price vs. color

 ```r
 library(dplyr)